EngMohamedOsama/OceanCarve/README.md

 # OceanCarver
-3D Hyper-Casual Game Concept Drag and drop sticker use carve tools to draw anything or
+3D Hyper-Casual Game Concept Drag and drop sticker use carve tools and draw anything or
 Carve sticker from the wood to win in a beautiful ocean enviroment fill of sharks !!!